 ANSWER: Please review the preceding answer and related content.
-Through the 1135 waiver approval, that still requires approval from CMS (as of 4/2/2020), it is anticipated that re-evaluations will be extended for up to one year.
-Through an 1135 waiver, which would allow the determination of a "presumptive eligibility," waiving the evaluation/re-evaluation requirements in order to start or maintain services with the flexibility of being able to verify/evaluate formally using what is currently in policy at a later time (potentially up to 12 months) when the crisis is over.
-Family Behavior Treatment Guidance (97156, 97157) can be provided via telehealth.
+Through the 1135 waiver approval, reevaluations will be extended for up to one year.
+Through the 1135 waiver, which would allow the determination of a "presumptive eligibility," waiving the evaluation/re-evaluation requirements in order to start or maintain services with the flexibility of being able to verify/evaluate formally using what is currently in policy at a later time (potentially up to 12 months) when the crisis is over.
+Family Behavior Treatment